 OSU!
 Here at Bushi Karate Club we pride ourselves on teaching traditional martial arts to all of our students in a focused but friendly environment.
 We feel the art of Karate is more important than the spectacle, the student’s hard work and focus show more about their character than an individual’s rank, and a student’s progress is not measured by how much they’ve paid out, but by how hard they've worked on consistently improving yourself.

 Kids classes at Bushi Karate Club vary in size and are separated by age and rank.
 The students will learn traditional Shotokan Karate including; forms, fighting, self-defense, weapons and the focus required to prepare them for school and life’s challenges with determination!
-Students are offered three nights a week to train which includes one open class each week where they are all given the opportunity to train together and learn the necessary social skills to grow their friendships with all of the other students at the Dojo.
+Students are offered three nights a week to train where they are all given the opportunity to train together and learn the necessary social skills to grow their friendships with all of the other students at the Dojo.

 Adult classes meet three times per week and our focus remains the same; teach our students the art of Shotokan Karate and provide them with an environment that fosters a positive attitude towards life, self improvement, friendship, and family.
 Adult classes are a mix of many ranks and ages.